tugee/cryptoChainAnalyzer/documentation/specification.md

 ## Initial version functionality

 - User can see updated the list of most recently created contracts in the ethereum blockchain [x]
-- User can select a smart contract from a list
+- User can select a smart contract from a list [x]
 - User can see a visualisation of relevant transactions (including size) to and from the selected ethereum smart contract creator wallet. [x]
-- User can adjust the maximum number of transactions between nodes (ethereum wallets)
 - User can input a different wallet to be the root node and the program will visualize transactions to and from that new wallet input [x]

 ## Ideas for future development